Web frameworks in Rust

 The State provides access both to shared application data and to

-some rather verbose code while still having important name strings
+rather verbose code while still having important name strings hidden

 Based on the Actix actor framework rather than async-std or tokio.
 Routing and parameter extraction is by name, similar to tide.

 tower-web (version 0.3.7 Apr 10, 2019), docs, repo.

 Annotation-driven in a way similar to Rocket, but has been working on

 On the other hand, it has not seen much recent activity and still uses